dinguschan-owo/Image-to-CSS-converter/README.md

-upload an image, and this will badly convert it into pure CSS. currently you lose a lot of quality, but im tryna fix that. smaller images work better
+upload an image, and this will badly convert it into pure CSS. currently you lose a lot of quality, but im tryna fix that. smaller images work better. use it when you dont wanna fetch an image from an external server, or fetch it as a file.